Wednesday, May 05, 2021

 It was a nice community where people knew each other, being helpful where ever possible.

 But it was sooooooo boring!
 So predictable!
-Apart from modern facilities, they still lived the same live as many generations before them and most likely, many generations after them.
+Apart from modern facilities, they still lived the same life as many generations before them and most likely, many generations after them.
 And he did not want to be part of it.

 He planned an escape but then the Corona pandemic started and all his plans were put on a hold.